pfheatwole/thesis/source/introduction.rst

 criteria.

-Given a geometric and aerodynamic model of the paraglider canopy, :doc:`paraglider_model` models the remainder of the paraglider as a rigid body system and develops several dynamics models for paraglider motion.
-The final step that enables the dynamics model to produce flight simulations is to choose a suitable set of state variables, and link the state dynamics to the paraglider dynamics; :doc:`flight_simulation` suggests one possible choice, and presents the resulting dynamics function.
+Given a geometric and aerodynamic model of the paraglider canopy, :doc:`paraglider_components` models the remainder of the paraglider components, and :doc:`paraglider_systems` combine the components into complete system dynamics models (under a rigid body assumption).
+The final step that enables the dynamics model to produce flight simulations is to choose a suitable set of state variables, and link the state dynamics to the paraglider dynamics; :doc:`paraglider_systems` suggests one possible choice, and presents the resulting dynamics function.

 To conclude the primary contributions of this paper, :doc:`demonstration`